sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 # System Design

 ## Program Organization
 The context of our system is simple; there is a player and a game.
 The container is simply the Unity game engine we are using.
-The components are everything that you could name as a noun in our level mock up; namely a potal gun, character, obsticle, and the level itself as a whole.
+The components are everything that you could name as a noun in our level mock up; namely a potal gun, character, obstacle, and the level itself as a whole.

 ## Major Classes
 The component diagram makes designing the major classes easy.
-The major classes are the potal gun, character, obsticle, and the level itself.
+The major classes are the potal gun, character, obstacle, and the level itself.

 ## Data Design
 The majority of the data this system uses resets any time a level is started or restarted.
 The data that requires saving are the number of levels that have been completed, and the player's settings preferences which will include visual, control, and audio settings.